d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 The shell isn't stabilized, which means we get the echo, but we did gain root access:
 <img width="1595" height="530" alt="image" src="https://github.com/user-attachments/assets/7ba36395-f5c4-49f6-afeb-17305c4bedb5" />

-catting /etc/shadow file we find the matt user:
+catting the /etc/shadow file we find the matt user:
 <img width="2704" height="1234" alt="image" src="https://github.com/user-attachments/assets/cca8258d-896e-44ce-be65-2be69ed0aae8" />

 Using unshadow and John the Ripper the same exact way we did in the previous task, we get the answer.